-Working Groups to serve the diverse interests and demands from the global Community of Practice (see Sub-Program P33 - Working Groups).
+Working Groups to serve the diverse interests and demands from the global Community of Practice.

-As such, LPSA is currently in the process of identifying suitable co-chairs for a number of nascent regional and thematic working groups, including for the MENA region as well as in the areas of Gender Equity / Women's Empowerment; Localization of services and development; Conflict, fragility and migration; Local Climate Action; and Cities and Urban Development.
-The LPSA Working Group on Local Democracy and Inclusive Governance is also looking for additional cochairs.
+As such, LPSA is currently in the process of identifying suitable co-chairs for a number of nascent regional and thematic working groups, including for the MENA and LAC regions as well as in the areas of Inclusive governance, local democracy, and community-led development; Subnational finance; Localization of services and development; Conflict, fragility and migration; Local Climate Action; Cities and Urban Development; and Women's Empowerment.